-Alexandra is a founding partner of the González & Waddington Law Firm, and a Georgia Registered mediator.
+Alexandra is a founding partner of the González & Waddington Law Firm, and a Georgia registered mediator.
 She has represented and defended hundreds of defendants charged with sexual assault and has worked on some of the most notorious war crime cases stemming from the Iraq and Afghanistan wars.

 At the 2017 National Trial Lawyers Summit, Alexandra lectured to hundreds of the top trial lawyers from across the United States (click here to read more).
 Her lecture, Appealing to Diverse Juries Without Building Walls, taught trial lawyers how to effectively select and communicate with diverse juries in criminal and civil cases.
 Relying on the firm’s jury trial experience and academic studies, Alexandra demonstrated how picking a jury based on stereotypes can lose cases while excellent Voir Dire can help win cases.
-The Summit took place February 5-8, 2017 at the Loews Miami Beach, in South Beach, Florida.
+The Summit took place February 5-8, 2017 at the Loews Miami Beach in South Beach, Florida.

-In 2015 and 2016, she wrote chapters in the American Bar Association (ABA) books, “The State of Criminal Justice.”
+From 2015-2020, she wrote chapters in the American Bar Association (ABA) books, “The State of Criminal Justice.”
 This annual publication examines major issues, trends and significant changes in the criminal justice system and is one of the cornerstones of the ABAʼs Criminal Justice Sectionʼs work.
 This publication serves as an invaluable resource for policy-makers, academics, and students of the criminal justice system.